rzzzwilson/Random-Stuff/float_slider/README.rst

 The wxPython slider widget handles only integers.
 To handle floats one must convert external float values to widget internal integer values and vice versa.

-The best way to do this is to sub-class the wx.Slider widget and get the user to pass two functions used to convert between external and internal values.
+The general way to handle this is to make the custom **FloatSlider** widget look as much like a normal slider as possible.
+We need the user to supply functions to convert between user units (floats) and the integer internal units.

 The file **floatslider.py** shows one way to do this.
 It bundles a Slider and TextCtrl widget into the FloatSlider widget which is possibly more than you